Focus/latexer/README.md

 # latexer

-Laxer is a package to help you with your every day LaTex needs.
+Latexer is a package to help you with your every day LaTeX needs.
 It does reference, citation and environment autocompletion on the fly or at the touch of a keystroke.

 [![Build Status](https://travis-ci.org/Focus/latexer.svg?branch=master)](https://travis-ci.org/Focus/latexer)